larsgowebdev/wp-battery/README.md

 ```
 > $context will be made available in your block's twig template

+> By Default, your block twig template will have the following variables available:
+> - field: All of the ACF field data
+> - attributes, previewFieldObjects: (ACF) Block metadata, can be used for a customized editor preview.
+> - isPreview: *true* when rendering the block preview in the editor, can be used for a customized editor preview.
+Irrelevant for frontend rendering.

 ### Creating Page Templates

 > 💡 **Quick Start (recommended)**